trainnect-dev/v47-trainnect-ai/README.md

   - Advanced routing for seamless navigation and performance
   - React Server Components (RSCs) and Server Actions for server-side rendering and increased performance
 - [AI SDK](https://sdk.vercel.ai/docs)
-  - Unified API for generating text, structured objects, and tool calls with LLMs
+  - Unified API for generating text, structured objects, and tool calls with Multi-LLMs
   - Hooks for building dynamic chat and generative user interfaces
   - Supports multiple LLM providers with a unified interface
 - Supported Models